mr-waseemakram/MSharp.Docs/Tutorials/12/README.md

 }
 ```

 This class has responsibility for generating related forms for adding entity.
-According the requirements, there is an invitation code property that lets user enter any number, but if the user enter *SuperSecretFormula* user will be legible to save the form.
+According the requirements, there is an invitation code property that lets user enter any number, but if the user enter *SuperSecretFormula* user will be eligible to save the form.
 This property is not going to be saved in the database, because it just acts like a validation, for this purpose the *InvitationCode* property is using `.Calculated()` method.
 By using this method M# just create a view model property that is related to our DTO object and will not be saved on database.
 We have used **InvitationCode** property in the `.OnClick()` method for adding criteria and checked user entered value.
 After creating this module, add it to *RegisterPage.cs* class that is our root page if you have let them empty in previous sections.

 ### Adding Pages to the Menu